 The mediator's role is as a neutral party whose primary concern is the satisfactory resolution of the dispute between the parties concerning custody and visitation in a manner which is in the best interests of the child(ren).
 The mediator is a problem solver and an advocate for the best interests of the child, not an adversary or trier of fact.
-In First Tier Mediation, all communications between the parties and the mediator are confidential except 1) information (which legally must be reported) that someone in the dispute is a danger to self or others or 2) information incorporated into a written agreement between the Confidentiality of First Tier mediation proceedings facilitates parties. communications between the parties and the mediator without fear that such communications will be used in subsequent judicial proceedings.
-Mediator's files are considered confidential and not available to the parties or their attorneys by subpoena or otherwise.
+In First Tier Mediation, all communications between the parties and the mediator are confidential except 1) information (which legally must be reported) that someone in the dispute is a danger to self or others or 2) information incorporated into a written agreement between the parties.
+Confidentiality of First Tier mediator without fear that such communications between the parties and the mediator available to the parties or their attorneys by subpoena or otherwise.
 The mediator may not be called as a witness in a subsequent hearing, nor may the mediation service records be subpoenaed.